raspberrypi/documentation/linux/usage/bashrc.md

 Ubuntu users may be familar with these as they are provided by default on that distribution.
 Uncomment these lines to have access to these aliases in future.

-`.bashrc` also contains areference to a `.bash_aliases` file, which does not exist by default. you can add it to provide a handy way of keeping all your aliases in a separate file.
+`.bashrc` also contains areference to a `.bash_aliases` file, which does not exist by default.
+You can add it to provide a handy way of keeping all your aliases in a separate file.

 ```
 if [ -f ~/.bash_aliases ]; then